 Stay within the $100 limit.
-The total value of ALL the materials used in support of the presentation and special awards, including the physical model and costumes, may not exceed $100.
-All materials must be documented on the Competition Expense Form.
+The total value of ALL the materials used in support of the presentation and special awards, including the City Model and costumes, may not exceed $100.
+All materials must be accurately documented on the Competition Expense Form.

 Audiovisual equipment is not allowed.
 This includes laptop computers, overhead projectors, DVD/video players, iPods, iPads, and MP3 players.

 Time allowed: The presentation can be up to 7 minutes, followed by a question and answer period of 5-8 minutes.

 For more on the City Presentation, download the Program Handbook from the Resource section.